swiftmailer/swiftmailer/doc/sending.rst

 settings.

 .. note::

-    For SSL or TLS encryption to work your PHP installation must have appropriate OpenSSL transports wrappers.
+    For SMTPS or STARTTLS encryption to work your PHP installation must have appropriate OpenSSL transports wrappers.
 You can check if "tls" and/or "ssl" are present in your PHP installation by using the PHP function ``stream_get_transports()``.